JFrog Artifactory

 • Artifactory Username: The username you chose when you created your JFrog Artifactory account.

-• Artifactory Password: The password you chose when you created your JFrog Artifactory account.
+• Artifactory API Key: The API Key or an Identity Token created in your JFrog Artifactory account.

 • Artifactory Repository Name: The name you've chosen for your repository.
 The Artifactory Repository Name must not contain uppercase letters.